necolas/idiomatic-css/README.md

 * Avoid end of line comments.
 * Keep line-length to a sensible maximum, e.g., 80 columns.
 * Make liberal use of comments to break CSS code into discrete sections.
-* Use “sentence case” comments and consistent text indentation.
+* Use “sentence case” —unless is a title section— comments and consistent text indentation.

 Tip: configure your editor to provide you with shortcuts to output agreed-upon comment patterns.